CharlesBlonde/libsoundtouch/README.md

 For an unknown reason, the API documentation is not freely available but you can request to get it: http://developers.bose.com/.
 You have to sent an email and you'll received a response in a minute with 2 PDF:
 * SoundTouchAPI_Discovery.pdf: How to use SSDP and MDNS discovery protocols
 * SoundTouchAPI_WebServices.pdf: REST API documentation.
-Be carefull, the documenation contains errors and is not fully up to date
+Be careful, the documentation contains errors and is not fully up to date

 ## Changelog